 - Mugs and glasses – There is something about reading a book and drinking hot beverages (like coffee and tea) that goes well together.
 By offering mugs with a pull quote or your book title as merchandise, you allow your fans to commemorate their reading experiences.

-- Cases and covers for electronics – In the current day and age, it is fitting to offer merchandise that serves as a phone or eReader cover.
+- Cases and covers for electronics – It is fitting to offer merchandise that serves as a phone or eReader cover in the current day and age.
 So even if someone is reading your book on their Kindle, they can still make it look as though they have your physical book in their hands.

-However you choose to merchandise your book, it can be an effective form of book advertising and promotion that allows your readers to further connect with your work and, with each other.
+However you choose to merchandise your book, it can be an effective form of book advertising and promotion that allows your readers to further connect with your work and each other.